 The statistics are so alarming that one-quarter of the population is suffering from some back pain at any given time, and nearly 80 per cent of adult Australians will experience back pain in their life at some point.

-Not only can early intervention help you to get back to full health as quickly as possible, but it can also reduce the amount of time employees are being forced to take off work.
+Not only can early intervention help you to get back to full health as quickly as possible, but it can also reduce the number of time employees are being forced to take off work.
 Back pain also triggers stress and anxiety that can be caused as a result of the problem, not being correctly diagnosed.

 If you are experiencing back pain, here are some of the most common questions to ask your Physio at your appointment.